-Imaging is one of the crucial aspects of cancer care, as the results obtained from various imaging tests help the specialists make informed clinical decisions.
+Imaging is one of the most crucial aspects of cancer care, as the results obtained from various imaging tests help specialists make informed clinical decisions.

-The radiology and imaging department at HCG houses state-of-the-art imaging equipment and a large team of skilled radiologists in order to provide superior diagnostic support to our patients.
+The radiology and imaging department at HCG houses state-of-the-art imaging equipment and a large team of skilled radiologists to provide superior diagnostic support to our patients.

-The unit has all major imaging technologies, namely PET CT (Analogue/Digital), Magnetic Resonance Imaging (MRI), Digital Mammography, etc., which help in detecting suspicious lesions relatively better than their historical counterparts.
-Along with these tests, the department also facilitates other imaging tests, namely X-ray scan, ultrasound scan, endoscopy, etc. The results obtained from these tests, along with the results obtained from other analyses, such as biopsy, blood tests, etc., help doctors in arriving at a definitive diagnosis.
+The unit has all major imaging technologies, namely PET-CT (Analogue/Digital), Magnetic Resonance Imaging (MRI), Digital Mammography, etc., which help detect suspicious lesions with relatively better accuracy than their historical counterparts.
+Along with these tests, the department also facilitates other imaging tests, namely X-ray, ultrasound scan, endoscopy, etc. The results obtained from these tests, along with the results obtained from other analyses, such as biopsy, blood tests, etc., help our cancer specialists arrive at a definitive diagnosis.

-Automated Breast Volume Scanner (ABVS) is the latest diagnostic technology in breast cancer detection; this is, especially, designed to detect breast cancer in patients with dense tissues.
+The automated Breast Volume Scanner (ABVS) helps in early breast cancer detection.
+ABVS is designed specifically to detect breast cancer in patients with dense tissues.
 ABVS is the world’s first multi-use ultrasound system that automatically acquires complete, high-resolution images of the breasts in just 10 minutes.
 Early detection through ABVS increases the chances of a positive clinical outcome among breast cancer patients.

 Digital mammography is a safe and accurate imaging test recommended for breast cancer detection.
 It uses the same technique as film mammography, except that the image is recorded directly onto a computer.
 The image captured on the computer can then be enlarged or highlighted for proper analysis.